vaibhavv144/BridgeLabz_2115001077/README.md

 ## Task 2: 20/01/2025

 * Basic introduction of C# and basic codes

 ## Task 3: 21/01/2025
-* Basic introduction to static keywod in C# and static constructor
+* Basic introduction to static keywod in C# and static constructor and code